A prospect-centered marketing and sales approach.

 To eliminate obstacles to purchases, you must know what stage your prospects are on their buying journey, as each stage will have different challenges.
 Make sure you have a clear system to show you ow prospects move through the stages and how B2B sales opportunities progress.

-We adopt a model called Total Prospect Management.
+We adopt a prospect-centered marketing and sales model called Total Prospect Management.
 Using this model, we can uncover needs and struggles by putting prospects at the centre of all our communications; we can track the progress of sales opportunities and build solid pipelines.
 We use this model for ourselves -of course- and we offer it to our clients; this way our clients can engage with prospects early, formulate powerful descriptions, give targeted solutions and be successful in their B2B sales.

 Try and understand how prospects make purchasing decisions.
-Have a clear understanding of the customer journey in all phases and align marketing and sales to support that journey.
+Have a clear understanding of the customer journey in all phases and align prospect-centered marketing and sales to support that journey.
 This way you will simplify the buying journey, drive sales and earn customer loyalty.

 Get in touch if you want to know how Broadley Speaking can help you with your B2B sales strategy.